 2. Bring a birthday cake on your birthday and

-4. Wurst-Salad (yum! er, yuck!).
+3. Throw your own retirement party.
+In the US it is more likely that this will be organized for you and actually paid for by your employers.4.
+Wurst-Salad (yum! er, yuck!).
 (Wurst is sausage, though it applies more widely than the term is used in English.)
 OK, so we have tuna salad and chicken salad...but it seems a line should be drawn somewhere for what is referred to as "salad."
 What looks like chopped up bologna is where I draw the line in calling something a "salad".

-5. Smoking like crazy everywhere, particularly under "no smoking" signs in the University.
+5. Smoking like crazy everywhere, particularly under "no smoking" signs in the University.6.
+Kid-accessible cigarette vending machines on the sidewalks.

 7. Three years of Kindergarten.
 Why doesn't the US steal this great idea?
 We already copied their research universities, might as well go for real Kindergartens, too.